 The Practice / People

 In 2017, Karl co-authored with Ian Ritchie an R&D paper for the International Association for Bridge and Structural Engineering (IABSE) based on a new form of translucent pre-fabricated structural cast glass.
-In 2018 he is peer reviewing design and engineering research papers for the Façade Tectonics Institute in California.
-He also regularly acts as a visiting critic at the Interior Architecture BA course at the Arts University in Bournemouth.
+Since 2017, he has peer reviewed design and engineering research papers for the Façade Tectonics Institute in California.

 Karl’s architectural drawings and sculptural maquettes are held in both public and private collections world-wide.
 These have been exhibited at the Saatchi Gallery, V&A digital futures, The New York Institute of Technology, The Royal West Academy Bristol and since 2007 at The Royal Academy of Arts London.